Tecton

 training_data = fraud_detection_feature_service.get_features_for_events(training_events)

-This training data is then used to train and validate an ML model in your favorite ML development platform, and this is the point where we integrate Arize logging into our process.
+This training data is then used to train and validate an ML model in your favorite ML development platform.
+This is also where we can start integrating Arize logging into our process, so that we can monitor feature drift.

 First we define the model schema: